njordhov/droidbox/README.md

     VBoxManage startvm droidbox-1 --type gui

-In the droidbox-1 window, press enter to select the *Ubuntu entry and continue to login.
+In the droidbox-1 window, press enter to select the *Ubuntu entry and continue until the login prompt.

 Connect using: